sudo-robot-destroy/sf_gdn/sf_gdn/sf_gdn/documentation/residuals.md

 pattern with the way they're constructed.
 The optimization problem is to guess / calculate the tranformation from the world frame to the body frame.
-To do this, the measurement vector is recreated using the optimization guess and the previous pose or the position of a landmark.
+To do this, the measurement vector is recreated using the optimization guess and the previous pose or the position of a landmark and that "prediction" is compared to the measurment.
+The difference of the two is a weight in the optimization.

 ### <ins>2D odometry residual</ins>